ss3sim/ss3sim/inst/ms/README.md

 git checkout -b sean-ms-edits # pick an appropriate branch name
 ```

-Do your editing here in any text editor you'd like.
+Do your editing now in any text editor you'd like.

 ```git
 git add ss3sim-ms.md  # from within the /inst/ms/ folder